Morse Claims Introduction

 How to export a Morse Key?β

-You must export your Morse private key (from pocket
+You must export your Morse private key (from pocket) to use with pocketd.

 ./pocket accounts export ${MORSE_HEX_ADDRESS}